CamJW101/Raspberry-Pi-LCD-Weather-Grabber/README.md

 # Raspberry-Pi-LCD-Weather-Grabber
-Grabs the Weather for your current location using Google's python-weather-api
+Grabs the Weather for your current location using Google's python-weather-api and Displays it on a 16x2 LCD screen.

 ### Meant for a 16x2 LCD for Raspberry Pi